dotnet/docs/api/index.md

 # .NET Core API Reference

 The .NET Core API Reference documents the types and type members available in .NET Core.
-You can navigate to the documentation for a particular type (a class, structure, delegate, enum, or interface) or type member (a constructor, method, property, or event) in any of three ways:
+You can navigate to the documentation for a particular type (a class, structure, delegate, enum, or interface) or type member (a constructor, method, field, property, or event) in any of three ways:

 - By using the search function in the left-hand pane to search for the **type** by name.
 (Search by member name is not supported.)

-- By navigating to the documentation for the type by expanding the **namespace** that that type is found in in the left hand pane, and then selecting the type.
+- By navigating to the documentation for the type by expanding the **namespace** where that type is found in the left hand pane, and then selecting the type.

 - By selecting the namespace in the "Namespaces in the .NET Core Class Library" section below.